Sarah Edwards | September 23, 2024

 Keep in mind that, like many other debt collectors, this one may call you from another phone number.

 If you’ve already received a Summons and Complaint saying MSCB, Inc. is suing you, you still may be able to settle.
 However, you need to act quickly to avoid a default judgment.
 Each state gives you a certain amount of time to respond to a lawsuit.
-If you respond in time, the lawsuit is continued, giving you time to send a settlement offer.
+If you respond in time, the lawsuit will continue through the court toward trial, giving you time to send a settlement offer.

 However, if you do not respond in time, the collector will win by default.
 This is something you absolutely want to avoid!
 Winning the lawsuit means they get a court judgment, and that means they can garnish your wages or use other extreme measures to collect the debt.